dominikb1888/INCO/README.md

 - Introductory Example using Python Matplotlib
 - Review on Progress Board and Discussion

-#### Lecture
-- Theory and Research Findings on Visualization
-- Data Visualization in Healthcare

 #### Project
 - Project Ideation

 ### Session 2 - What: Data Abstraction

+#### Hands-on

+- Data Types in Visualization and their implementation in Python

+### Session 3 - Why: Task Abstraction

 #### Lecture

+- Theory and Research Findings on Visualization
+- Data Visualization in Healthcare
 - What: Data Abstraction

 #### Hands-on
-- Data Types in Visualization and their implementation in Python

-### Session 3 - Why: Task Abstraction

-#### Project

-- Presentation of Theme, Dataset and prospective message
+- Project Setup with HTML, CSS, and JavaScript (D3.js)
+- Can we get to this?! https://ourworldindata.org/health-meta#health-returns-to-healthcare-investment
 - Joint ideation on visualization and technologies used

 ### Session 4 - Analysis: Four levels of validation